MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 ![Update hosts file](/images/self-signed-cert/update-host-file.png)

-When I access Jenkins locally over https, it connects and the certificate is rightly not trusted.
+When I access Jenkins locally over https, it connects and the certificate is rightly not trusted and the connection is marked as not secure.

 ![Jenkins running locally with SSL cert but not trusted](/images/self-signed-cert/https-not-trusted.png)

 ## Create certificate for Windows

+To make Chrome trust the self-signed certificate, the certificate created earlier needs to be installed in the trusted roots location of the Windows certificate store.

-Copy the crt Certificate file create earlier to a location Windows can access ( I just copy to a temp location at the root of the c directory which is found in the directory path of /mnt/c in WSL)
+Copy the crt Certificate file create earlier to a location Windows can access (I copy to a TEMP directory I've created at the root of the C directory which is found in the directory path of /mnt/c in WSL).

 ```bash
 cp $domain.crt /mnt/c/TEMP/